meeshkan/properties-driven-development-tutorial/ARTICLE.md

         y.right = z
 ```

-Note that if key is equal to an existing key, the value in the corresponding node is updated in-place.
+> Note: If `key` is equal to an existing key, the value in the corresponding node is updated in-place.

-Searching from the tree is straightforward, going down the tree until finding a match or, if no match is found, raising `KeyError`:
+To search from the tree, we need to go down the tree until a match is found.
+Or, if no match is found, raise a `KeyError`:

 ```python
 # tree.py